io-arc/document-io-arc/docs/plugins/index.md

 slug: /plugins/
 ---

-**"io arc"** has two types of plug-ins: task and API.
+**"io arc"** has two types of plug-ins: tasks and modules.
 For web development, the task plugin is used to build.

-Developers can also use the API to create new tasks.
+Developers can also create modules, or use existing modules to create new tasks.